baransnd/KIT-Lecture_Translator_Testing/README.md

 - User can create a recording and final (black) transcription does not appear if the recorded language is not selected.

 TODO List - Priority
-- TODO: change the bash so that certain tests run with certain projects in the config.ts file.
 - TODO: Check for text in the translation boxes !
 - TODO: check if the audio is there in the recording